djbelyak/computer-graphics-in-game-development/README.md

 # Computer graphics in Game development course

-This repo contains a template for Computer graphics in Game development labs (spring 2023)
+This repo contains a template for Computer graphics in Game development labs

 ## Pre-requirements